 In a medium-size, heavy-based pot bring the butter, sugar and syrup to the boil.
 Continue to let it bubble, stirring continuously, until the mixture turns golden-brown and reaches the hard crack stage of 155 °C. Add the salt and bicarb and stir vigorously for a few seconds, then remove from the heat.
 Pour the hot caramel over the popcorn and corn flakes and toss to coat.

 Spread the caramel-covered popcorn evenly on the prepared baking tray and bake for 15 minutes.
 Remove it from the oven and toss to ensure it’s evenly coated.
 Return it to the oven for a further 10 minutes, then remove, toss again and leave to cool.

 Once cool, break it up into clusters and store in an airtight container.

 To make the milkshake

-When you are ready to make the milk shake, add the ice cream scoops and cereal mil to a blender and wiz until smooth.
+When you are ready to make the milkshake, add the ice cream scoops and cereal mil to a blender and whiz until smooth.
 Fill your Ball Mason drink glass about 3/4 of the way.
 Add a few caramel corn clusters and then top up.
 Finish off by either adding 2 more ice cream scoops on top or just a few more clusters.

 This post has been sponsored by Ball